abgomez/udp-file-transfer/README.md

 binary files (at least 1MB) even when the UDP proxy delays and drops some of the datagrams.
 * The client and server should do "something reasonable" when the protocol is unable to successfully transfer a file.
-* Your implimentation protocol should display measured RTT.
+* Your implimentation should indicate relevant stats such as measured RTT and throughput.
 * Your report should
  * describe the prototcol
  * indicate and analyze its performance for each of the following